nickreese/elderjs-svelte-summit/README.md

-# elderjs-svelte-summit
-Code from Svelte Summit 2020 Demo
+# Code from Svelte Summit 2020 Demo